-3 SYSTEM

-This button displays system screen.

-4 FILTERS

-This button displays the filters screen.

-5 AIRFLOW

-This button displays the airflow screen.

-6 DISCHARGE

-This button displays the discharge screen.

-7 SAFETY

-This button displays the safety screen.

-2.1.3 MAIN SCREEN OVERVIEW

-SYSTEM

-1 PRIMARY FILTER DP

-This numeric display and dial display show the filter differential pressure measured between the dirty and clean sides of the filters.

-2 PRIMARY FILTER LIFE

-This numeric display and dial display show filter status and remaining life.

-3 DATA PLOT

-This graphical display shows the filter differential pressure over time.
-The timeline view can be changed from one day to six months.

-4 AIRFLOW

-This numeric display and bar graph show the system static pressure, velocity, or volume measured.

-5 VFD (Hz)

-This numeric display shows VFD output frequency (measured in Hertz).

-6 UPTIME (Hrs)

-This numeric display shows the total time that the collector has been powered on (including time running, stopped, and faulted).

-7 AUTO STOP (Hrs)
+- 3. System This button displays the system screen. - 4.
+Filters This button displays the filters screen. - 5.
+Airflow This button displays the airflow screen. - 6.
+Discharge This button displays the discharge screen. - 7.
+Safety This button displays the safety screen. - 8.
+Current screen indicator The blue line and white font indicate the screen currently displayed. - 9.
+Alarm and warning indicators These bubbles with exclamation points denote warnings (when orange) and alarms (when red).

+2.1.3 Main screen overview

+- 1. Primary filter DP This numeric display and dial display show the filtered differential pressure measured between the dirty and clean sides of filters. - 2.
+Primary filter life This numeric display and dial display show filter status and remaining life. - 3.
+Data plot This graphical display shows the filter differential pressure over time.
+The timeline view can be changed from one day to six months. - 4.
+Airflow This numeric display and bar graphic show the system static pressure, velocity, or volume measured. - 5.
+VFD (Hz) This numeric display shows VDF output frequency (measured in Hertz). - 6.
+Uptime (Hrs) This numeric display shows the total time that the collector has been powered on (including time running, time stopped, and time faulted). - 7.
+Stopped time (%) This numeric display shows what percentage of the uptime was spent stopped. - 8.
+Running time (%) This numeric display shows what percentage of the uptime was spent running.
-This shows the status of the auto stop

-- a Auto Stop Disabled by REM run: Auto stop is not available when using the remote run signal. - (b) Schedule Auto Stop: Press and follow on-screen prompts to schedule an auto stop. - (c) Auto Stop in hhh:mm:ss: Shows the remaining hours, minutes, and seconds until the system automatically stops.
+- 9. Faulted time (%) This numeric display shows what percentage of the uptime was spent in a fault condition. - 10.
+Auto stop (Hrs) This shows the status of the auto stop. - Auto Stop Disabled by REM run - o Auto Stop is not available when using the remote run signal. - Schedule Auto Stop - o Press and follow on-screen prompts to schedule an auto stop. - Auto Stop in hhh:mm:ss - Shows the remaining hours, minutes, and seconds until the system automatically stops.